 He walked along the curving floor easily, as if it were a hamster wheel.
 By the time he reached the tiny bathroom area, his bed was on the wall behind him, vertical.
 He splashed some water on his face and glanced at himself in the mirror.
 Same chocolate skin, same short hair and beard.

 But first impressions were lies as often as not.
 David leaned closer, looking for any sign of new wrinkles.
 He didn’t find any, but he did notice that his beard hair was beginning to curl — time to trim it.

 He fixed the desk chair when he was finished, then returned to his bed, making it carefully.
 Disorder would do him no favors.
-Finally, he left his room and walked through an identical one through the door.
-Through the next door and into the a third copy of his room.
-This one was the same except for the desk — one of the legs was broken off and lying on the floor, splinters everywhere.
-He ignored it and walked into the last room, this one full of machinery.
+Finally, his routine complete, he stepped through the door in the wall that wasn't a massive window, emerging into an identical copy of his own room and heading straight through.
+One more copy — this one was the same except for the desk.
+One of the legs was broken off and lying on the floor, splinters everywhere.
+David didn’ so much as glance at it, walking straight into the last room.
+This one was very much not a copy — it was packed with machinery.
 Chrome pipes and valves and handles blanketed the walls, all of them accessible from some part of the floor.
-David walked to a small rectangle that shone blue light like a challenge and averted his eyes, waiting long enough that he lost track of time.
+David approached a small rectangle that shone blue light like a challenge and averted his eyes, waiting long enough that he lost track of time.
 At length, he took a deep breath and flipped three of the six switches.
 Static blared from the device, and he inclined his head, listening intensely.

 For half an hour he waited there, hunched over in the chair with his eyes shut.
 From time to time he would open them and glance at a small green light flickering on the side of the machine, keeping his eyes off the center display.
 The little light was slowly becoming yellow.